in-RET/in.RET-EnSys-open-plan-GUI/README.md

 ## Basic structure

 This repository contains the code for the user interface.
-The simulations are performed by [multi-vector-simulator](https://github.com/rl-institut/multi-vector-simulator) on a dedicated server (see this [repository](https://github.com/rl-institut/mvs_eland_api/tree/open_plan/simulation-server) for the time being, in the future the code will be hosted on [open-plan-tool/simulation-server](https://github.com/open-plan-tool/simulation-server) repository).
+The simulations are performed by [multi-vector-simulator](https://github.com/rl-institut/multi-vector-simulator) on a dedicated server (see the [open-plan-tool/simulation-server](https://github.com/open-plan-tool/simulation-server) repository).
 Once a simulation is over the results are sent back to the user interface were one can analyse them.

 # Getting Started

 ## Deploy using Docker Compose - use of MVS web API
 The following commands should get everything up and running, utilzing the web based version of the MVS API.
-1. `git clone --single-branch --branch main https://github.com/open-plan-tool/epa-renamed.git`
+1. `git clone --single-branch --branch main https://github.com/open-plan-tool/gui.git`
 2. cd inside the created folder
 4. `docker-compose up -d --build`
 5. `docker-compose exec app sh setup.sh` (this will also load a default testUser account with sample scenario).